-The spreadsheet does all of the work for you after you enter these five pieces of information.
-Unprofitable days will automatically have a red cell, as there is a conditional logic formula set up already.
-Think of this as an alarm bell for you to start makig changes.
+After you enter these five pieces of information, the spreadsheet does all the work for you.
+Unprofitable days will automatically have a red cell, as a conditional logic formula is set up already.
+Think of this as an alarm bell for you to start making changes.

 Underneath the daily chart is a section that automatically totals everything so you can see the weekly profitability total.
 Note that a Saturday shift is included in the daily list, but it doesn’t automatically load.

 You’ll need to add those for weeks with a Saturday shift.

 All too often, shop owners don’t have a way to easily visualize if they are on the right track to profitability.
 I can’t tell you the number of conversations I have where the shop owner doesn’t know if they are making any money.
 Everyone wants to get to the “next level,” but they don’t even understand what level they are on now.

 Is this spreadsheet tool exact profitability or accounting?

 No. It is a simple dashboard that can tell you if you are headed in the right direction.
 Think of it as a quick snapshot of your money before you get the P&L statements generated.
 Your accountant or bookkeeper will have more accurate information.
 This tool is useful because it is more of an immediate speedometer for profit.

 Let’s say that too many of your days have red, unprofitable numbers.
 This will give you an early warning to start doing something about it before you get too deep.
 Will Rogers famously said, “The first thing you do if you find yourself in a hole is quit digging.”
 This dashboard system helps you with that and replaces that shovel with a ladder.